toddfoster/toddfoster.github.com/books.md

 ## March 2017
 * Sam Quinones, _Dreamland: The STrue Tale of America's Opiate Epidemic_ (Bloomsbury Press: 2015)
+* Bryan Stevenson, _Just Mercy: A Story of Justice and Redemption_ (Spiegel & Grau: 2014)

 ## February 2017
 * Mark Buchanan, _Your God is Too Safe: Rediscovering the Wonder of a God You Can't Control_ (Multnomah: 2001)